 - Scroll down and locate DHCP client service,

-- If its running state, right click on DHCP service select restart
+- If its running state, right-click on DHCP service and select restart

 - But if it’s not started, Double click on DHCP service to open its properties

-- Here change its startup type to automatic and start the service next to service status
+- Here change its startup type to automatic and start the service next to the service status

 - Click Apply followed by OK